JordanMartinez/purescript-jordans-reference/00-Getting-Started/01-Why-Learn-PureScript.md

 ### How hard it is to use another language's libraries via bindings?

+Writing bindings is simple.
+See the `Syntax/Foreign Function Interface` folder for examples of how simple bindings are and things related to this.

-Creating bindings are easy.
-However, since the code was not written via PureScript, you don't know whether a function will throw an exception or not.
+However, using FFI via bindings can introduce runtime errors.
+Whenever one uses a library via FFI, you don't know whether a function will throw an exception or not.
+This can produce unexpected runtime errors even though you've written your code in a type-safe language.
 On stable mature well-tested libraries, this shouldn't be a big problem.

-See the `Syntax/Foreign Function Interface` folder for examples of how easy bindings are and things related to this.
+Lastly, writing bindings is tedious.
+PureScript uses algebraic data types (ADTs), but most libraries will define one function that can take multiple sets of arguments.
+For example, one might call the function, `foo`, with any of these sets of arguments:
+- `foo("apple")` (the first String argument, `apple`, is required)
+- `foo("apple", ["banana", "orange"])` (the Array of Strings argument is optional)
+- `foo("apple", ["banana", "orange"], true)` (the boolean flag is optional, too)
+- `foo("apple", {first:"banana", second:"orange"}, true)` (the array can be passed in as a record/map/dictionary/object, too)
+- `foo("apple", {first:"banana", second:"orange", optional: true}, true)` (the second argument can have optional fields in addition to its required ones)

+In reality, `foo` is at least 5 different functions that are all using the same name.
+Thus, writing bindings for `foo` is tedious to do in a language like PureScript due to PureScript's type-safe nature.
+However, there is a [library for handling](https://github.com/jvliwanag/purescript-untagged-union) these kind of situations.

+Others have also worked on writing code-generators that, for example, can look at the code of a library written in TypeScript and generate the corresponding PureScript bindings for that code.
+Such a tool is still a work-in-progress.

 ### How easy/pleasant is it to use the language's build tools (e.g. compiler, linter/type checker, dependency manager, etc.) and text editor tools (e.g. ease of setup, refactoring support, pop-up documentation, etc.)?

 The build tools are pretty good.
-One will typically use a `pulp + Bower`-based workflow or a `spago`-based workflow.
+One will typically use a `spago`-based workflow.
 These are explained in `Build Tools/Tool Comparisons/Dependency Managers.md`.

 See the `Build Tools/` folder for more up-to-date information.
 Likewise, see [Editor and Tool Support](https://github.com/purescript/documentation/blob/master/ecosystem/Editor-and-tool-support.md) for other editor-related configurations.